datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 ## Numeric vectors

-A vectors is series of values all of the same type.
+A vector is series of values all of the same type.
 They are the most basic data type in R and can hold numeric data, character data, or logical data.
 In R, you can create a vector with the combine function `c()`.
 You place the vector elements separated by a comma between the parentheses.
 For example a numeric vector would look something like this:

 ```{r}
 cost <- c(50, 75, 90, 100, 150)